fusionlanguage/fut/doc/reference.md

 For JavaScript, this is only available in Node.js, not the web browsers.

+### Current time

+`DateTimeOffset.UtcNow.ToUnixTimeMilliseconds()` returns the number of milliseconds passed since 1970-01-01 00:00:00 UTC, as a `long`.

 ### Main method

 Fusion is a language designed specifically for implementing libraries.